Abraham saw a planet. The chapter of Al Anaam Surat, verses 76-77, of the Qur’an describes Abraham’s bewilderment, trying to find God:

 “When the night grew pitch dark upon him he beheld a planet.
 He said: This is my Lord.
 But when it set, he said: I love not things that set.
 76 And when he saw the Moon uprising, he exclaimed: This is my Lord.
 But when it set, he said: Unless my Lord guides me, I surely shall become one of the folk who are astray.
 77 And when he saw the Sun uprising, he cried: This is my Lord!
 This is greater!
 And when it set, he exclaimed: O my people!
 Lo!
 I am free from all that ye associate (with Him).”

 How did Abraham see a planet in the sky with his bare eyes?
 Staring at the night sky, excluding the crescent or full Moon, one would only notice many sparkling objects.
 Unless one has a space telescope, a device only invented at the beginning of the seventeenth century; no one could tell whether a sparkling object belongs to a star or to one of the planets of the solar system.
 All objects appear tiny and sparkling.
 They all look the same to the naked eye.
 What if there was a planet that was close enough to be seen as clearly.
-The planet would not be larger but would have only appeared as the Moon and the Sun because of its proximity to Earth.
-Otherwise, how did Abraham see it and thought of it as the creator of all?
-If the last visit of such a planet (let us call it the magneto-planet or mPlanet or Tyche as NASA may soon find it) to the solar system occurred at the time of Moses and Joshua some 3,500 years ago as elaborated on the Exodus Mystery page, then when was it that Abraham saw it?
+The planet could be larger but would have only appeared as the Moon and the Sun because of its proximity to Earth.
+Otherwise, how did Abraham see it and thought of it as the Creator of all?
+If the last visit of such a planet (let us call it the ninth planet or Tyche as NASA called it) to the solar system occurred at the time of Moses and Joshua some 3,500 years ago as elaborated on the Exodus Mystery page, then when was it that Abraham saw it?

 One of the explanations for the periodicity of the visit is that such a planet oscillates around two stars: our Sun as well as a dim star that is quite far from our solar plateau.
-The mPlanet would have to circle in an elliptic path around the two stars that are situated at the focal points of the planet’s elliptic path.
-Not only will the mPlanet visit Earth in a cycle of 3,550 years; it will also travel farther our Sun for quite a mileage before it swings back, thanks to the Sun’s gravitational pull.
-There are, therefore, two cycle times for the mPlanet to come close to Earth, one that takes roughly 3,550 years and another that takes between 40-50 years, as will be evidenced later in the following pages of this site.
+The ninth would have to circle in an elliptic path around the two stars that are situated at the focal points of the planet’s elliptic path.
+Not only will the ninth planet visit Earth in a cycle of 3,550 years; it will also travel farther beyond our Sun for quite a mileage before it swings back, thanks to the Sun’s gravitational pull.
+There are, therefore, two cycle times for the ninth planet to come close to Earth, one that takes roughly 3,550 years and another that takes between 40-50 years, as will be evidenced later in the following pages of this site.

 Apollo 13 was the third manned mission by NASA, intended to land on the Moon, but a mid-mission technical malfunction forced the lunar landing to be aborted.
 The mission was launched on April 11, 1970.
 Two days later, while the mission was en route to the Moon, a fault in the electrical system of one of the service module’s oxygen tanks produced an explosion that caused both oxygen tanks to fail and also led to a loss of electrical power.
 The command module remained functional on its own batteries and oxygen tank, which were designed to support the vehicle only during the last hours of flight.
 The main question was, ‘How to get back safely to Earth?’
 The malfunction caused the abortion of the mission.
 It fortunately happened on the way to the Moon, when the lunar module was still available with its full complement of fuel and food.
 Had the malfunction occurred after the landing or on the return to Earth after the lunar module had been jettisoned, the crew would not have survived.
 The crew decided to move to the lunar module.
 The chances that the boost would be sufficient to put them on a correct trajectory to Earth were not high.
 Instead of propelling it towards Earth, the crew directed the lunar module to revolve around the Moon, knowing that the gravitational force that would be established between the Moon and the lunar module would be great enough to help accelerate the tiny lunar module mass straight to Earth.

 At the peak of this cycle there are typically more Sunspots on the Sun, and hence more solar flares.
 X-rays and ultraviolet radiation emitted by solar flares can affect Earth’s ionosphere and disrupt long-range radio communications.
 Direct radio emission at deci-metric wavelengths may disturb the operation of radar and other devices operating at these frequencies.
-The arrival to Earth of protons and positrons in plasma state amongst other particles will have an impact on ferromagnets and electromagnets, as we shall see later in chapter four, and therefore disable the function of most electromechanical machinery.
+The arrival to Earth of protons and positrons in plasma state amongst other particles will have an impact on ferromagnets and electromagnets, as we shall read on Change Management page of this site, and therefore disable the function of most electromechanical machinery.

 Mozes, R. B. (2007).
 First Ever.
 Retrieved from Traditional Circumcision.